LV255/Doubly_linked_list_note_taker/README.md

-## Project Name: Doubly linked list note take
+## Project Name: Doubly Linked List Note Taker
 The user can input information that is then stored in a doubly linked list.
 User can cycle through and view notes or delete notes.

 ## Motivation